How Surge Energy Manages Their ARO Portfolio With Matidor

 The Company

-Overseeing that closure portfolio is Annabelle Pires, Supervisor, Asset Retirement.
-Her team is responsible for tracking site inventory, managing the stages of closure across multiple geographic areas, coordinating external vendors, and maintaining accurate cost and progress data for reporting and forecasting.
+Overseeing that closure portfolio is Asset Retirement Team.
+They are responsible for tracking site inventory, managing the stages of closure across multiple geographic areas, coordinating external vendors, and maintaining accurate cost and progress data for reporting and forecasting.

 Modern glass office tower representing Surge Energy, a Calgary-based oil-focused exploration and production company listed on the TSX